-If you're having trouble coming up with the money to pay a college application fee or the ACT/SAT registration fee, speak with your high school counselor or college admissions counselor about a fee waiver.
+If you're having trouble finding the money to pay a college application fee or the ACT/SAT registration fee, speak with your high school counselor or college admissions counselor about a fee waiver.
 Colleges provide several application fee waivers each year to assist students in need, and ACT/SAT both provide waivers for students who need them.